Magnety/tuFramework_win/documentation/common_problems_and_solutions.md

 consecutive integers.
 So if your dataset has 4 classes (background and three foregound labels), then the labels must be 0, 1, 2, 3 (where 0 must be background!).
 There cannot be any other values in the ground truth segmentations.

-If you run `nnUNet_plan_and_preprocess` with the `--verify_dataset_integrity` option, this should never happen because it will check for wrong values in the label images.
+If you run `tuframework_plan_and_preprocess` with the `--verify_dataset_integrity` option, this should never happen because it will check for wrong values in the label images.

 ## nnU-Net training: Error: mmap length is greater than file size and EOFError
-Please delete all .npy files in the nnUNet_preprocessed folder of the test you were trying to train.
+Please delete all .npy files in the tuframework_preprocessed folder of the test you were trying to train.
 Then try again.

 ## running nnU-Net on Azure instances
-see https://github.com/MIC-DKFZ/nnUNet/issues/437, thank you @Alaska47
+see https://github.com/MIC-DKFZ/tuframework/issues/437, thank you @Alaska47